Scoping Saves: Why a Clear Task Is Cheaper to Build

 A well-written task saves time for everyone: fewer clarifications, fewer reworks, and a calmer release.
 We mostly build with Laravel, but the approach works in any stack.

 Problems start with vague wording.
-A task says “make a form,” but not why it is needed, which fields are required, or what the user should see on error.
+A task says "make a form," but not why it's needed, which fields are required, or what the user should see on error.
 The team guesses, changes appear during development, and the deadline slips.

 Hidden limits then appear: languages, user roles, speed and security expectations.
 If you remember these at the end, you redo work and test again.
 Another issue is planning only the happy path.
 Empty states and error messages are added later and take extra rounds.
 Finally, when "done" is not defined, each person imagines it differently, and the feature sits in "almost done."

-• When it is done: a few checks the team can verify.
+- When it's done: a few checks the team can verify.

 Task: a form with three fields; it sends an email to support@.